 Ten patients were enrolled in a pilot group, giving clinicians an opportunity to perform the protocol and operate the ivWatch device while researchers could make any necessary adjustments prior to starting the next phase of testing.

 The second phase of the study is now underway and will enroll 150 patients.
 This phase will allow researchers to compare the difference between the ivWatch Model 400 and standard nursing practices to detect infiltrations.
-The final phase of the study will enroll another 150 patients and will allow researchers to estimate the notification rate, infiltration size and severity at early stages of an infiltration.
+The final phase of the study will enroll another 150 patients and will allow researchers to estimate the notification rate, infiltration size, and severity at the early stages of an infiltration.

 Hospital nursing staff will assess patients’ PIV sites regularly according to the hospital’s existing protocols.
 The study protocol does not affect the normal care for the pediatric patient.